Dr. Ronnie L. Booth to Address Graduates at Summer CommencementJul 18 Read More

 Designed for a select group of academically talented freshmen, the Bridge to Clemson University program is a distinctive academic transfer program available by invitation only.
 Students must first apply for freshman admission to Clemson University to receive consideration for the program.
 Beginning with a strong first year academic experience at Tri-County Technical College, the Bridge program includes targeted academic advising, student support services and a student life component - all of which are designed to help students succeed in meeting Bridge academic requirements and transferring to Clemson.
 Advisers from both institutions assist students with selecting courses that transfer to Clemson.
 The successful collaboration between Tri-County Technical College and Clemson University allows students to make progress in their intended Clemson major during their freshman year at TCTC while preparing to enroll at Clemson beginning their sophomore year.
 The Bridge program staff at both TCTC and Clemson are committed to providing students with the educational tools and services they need to succeed.

 Participants enroll at TCTC for their freshman year and start their course work in the fall semester.
 Students are required to earn a minimum of 30 credit hours of university transfer course work and a 2.5 grade point average during their freshman year at TCTC.
 (Course credits and GPA must be earned after high school graduation).
+All transferrable courses must have an earned grade of "C" or better to count towards Bridge requirements.
 Students meeting Bridge requirements will be admitted to Clemson for the subsequent fall semester without being required to resubmit a Clemson admission application.
 Students who do not meet these requirements are encouraged to apply for admission to Clemson at a later date.

 While grades earned at TCTC will not subsequently be included in a student's Clemson grade point ratio (GPR), the grades and credit hours a student earns at TCTC will count toward determining the student's eligibility for the South Carolina LIFE scholarship.